Nationally Certified Level I Trauma Center

 A variety of surgeons specialized in trauma cases

 All of the trauma surgeons at Nebraska Medicine are specialty trained and board certified in critical care surgery in order to provide additional expertise when caring for the injured patient.
 A board-certified trauma surgeon is at the Nebraska Medical Center around the clock every day of the year to oversee the care of patients.
 We offer 10 fellowship-trained trauma surgeons based right here Nebraska Medicine.
 They are backed by the unmatched comprehensive care of highly specialized teams who work together to save lives and restore hope.
-These include orthopaedic surgery, neurosurgery, reconstructive surgery, ophthalmology, vascular surgery, maxillofacial surgery, otolaryngology, anesthesiology, radiology, pediatrics and rehabilitative services.
+These include cardiothoracic surgery, orthopaedic surgery, neurosurgery, plastic and reconstructive surgery, ophthalmology, vascular surgery, maxillofacial surgery, otolaryngology, anesthesiology, radiology, hyperbaric oxygen therapy, pediatrics and rehabilitative services.

 Level I trauma care